American Rust (TV series): Production

+The series was filmed in and around Pittsburgh.
+On January 25, 2022, Showtime canceled the series after one season.
+On June 9, 2022, Amazon Freevee picked up the series for a second season.
+The second season began shooting in Western Pennsylvania in November 2022 and completed in May 2023.

+The second season, subtitled American Rust: Broken Justice, was released on March 28, 2024 on Amazon Prime Video.
+On July 26, 2024, Amazon Prime Video opted to not renew the series for a third season.

 Reception

-American Rust has received mixed reviews from critics.
-On Rotten Tomatoes, the series holds an approval rating of 33% based on 21 critic reviews, with an average rating of 3.8/10.
+American Rust has received mixed-to-negative reviews from critics.
+On Rotten Tomatoes, the first season holds an approval rating of 28% based on 32 critic reviews, with an average rating of 5.8/10.
 The website's critics consensus reads, "American Rust's tale of America lost is a worthy one, but despite an A-list cast it simply does not have the narrative clarity or heft necessary to do its subject matter justice."
-On Metacritic, the series has a score of 47 out of 100 based on 18 reviews, indicating "mixed or average reviews".
+On Metacritic, the first season has a score of 48 out of 100 based on 22 reviews, indicating "mixed or average reviews".

 Based on three episodes for review, Zack Handlen of The A.V.
 Club gave it a "C" grade, writing "There's a lot not to like about Rust, a dreary, well-acted, badly written chunk of misery porn" and that "the dialogue is all flatly expository".
 Handlen concluded with, "American Rust likely has a story worth telling, and a setting worth exploring, but this version fails to make much of a case for either."